-With Mr. Terry Walter's retirement and the transition of his responsibilities I considered appropriate to explain and briefly described the sections of the Renewable Operating Permit (ROP) No. MI-ROP-N6327-2015; with emphasis in the regulated pollutant emission rates, material limits and the monitoring/recordkeeping and reporting conditions for the main emission units grouped under FG-ALLCELLS.
+I briefly described the sections of the Renewable Operating Permit (ROP) No. MI-ROP-N6327-2015; with emphasis in the regulated pollutant emission rates, material limits and the monitoring/recordkeeping and reporting conditions for the main emission units grouped under FG-ALLCELLS.
 As I read through the permit conditions, I asked for the pertinent records.